I Don't Hate My Boss...I Hate Being Misunderstood | Braintrust

 The Bottom Line

 Misunderstanding is a biological event that shows up as an organizational problem.
-The solution isn’t found in another management seminar or engagement survey—it’s found in NeuroCoaching®, where leaders learn to align their communication with how the brain actually builds trust.
+The solution isn't found in another management seminar or engagement survey.
+It's found in NeuroCoaching, where leaders learn to align their communication with how the brain actually builds trust.

-Because at the end of the day, people don’t quit companies.
+Because at the end of the day, people don't quit companies.
+They quit the chronic stress of not being understood.

-And when leaders learn to see the brain behind the behavior, they don’t just reduce turnover—they rebuild connection, one conversation at a time.
+And when leaders learn to see the brain behind the behavior, they don't just reduce turnover.
+They rebuild connection, one conversation at a time.